syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/thumb-and-overlay.md

 ---
 layout: post
 title: Thumb and Overlay in .NET MAUI Range Selector control | Syncfusion
-description: Learn here all about the Thumb and Thumb Overlay features of Syncfusion .NET MAUI Range Selector (SfRangeSelector) control and more.
+description: Learn here all about the Thumb and Thumb Overlay features of Syncfusion .NET MAUI Range Selector (SfDateTimeRangeSelector) control and more.
 platform: maui
-control: SfRangeSelector
+control: SfDateTimeRangeSelector
 documentation: ug
 ---

-# Thumb and Overlay in .NET MAUI Range Selector (SfRangeSelector)
+# Thumb and Overlay in .NET MAUI DateTime Range Selector (SfDateTimeRangeSelector)

-This section helps to learn about how to customize the thumb and thumb overlay in the Range Selector.
+This section helps to learn about how to customize the thumb and thumb overlay in the date-time Range Selector.

 * Thumb - It is one of the elements of slider which can be used to drag and change the selected value of the Range Selector.
 * Thumb overlay - It is rendered around the thumb while interacting with them.